Judicial Externship Program

 Unlike the other externship programs, acceptance to the Judicial Externship Program is competitive.
 The fall semester is open only to 3Ls.
 The spring semester is open to 2Ls (3.4 minimum gpa) and 3Ls (3.3 minimum gpa).

-Applications for the spring 2016 semester will be accepted in September, after classes begin.
+Applications for the spring 2016 semester are now being accepted, and will be due by Friday, October 2.